-- (A) If said person is a resident voter as defined herein he/she shall affiliate with the district in which he or she resides. - (B) If said person is an At-Large voter as defined herein he/she shall be affiliated with a district pursuant to Article VI § 3 of the Cherokee Nation Constitution. - 3.
-Any person who voted in the last primary, general or special election shall be deemed eligible to vote unless they have relinquished their citizenship.
-The Election Commission shall maintain this list and shall make every effort to publish the list throughout the Cherokee Nation, including but not limited to publishing this list in a newspaper of general circulation within each voting district. - B. Original Enrollees.
+- (B) If said person is an At-Large voter as defined herein he/she shall be affiliated with a district pursuant to Article VI § 3 of the Cherokee Nation Constitution. - 3.
+Any person who voted in the last primary, general or special election shall be deemed eligible to vote unless the Commission has notice that they have relinquished their citizenship.
+The Election Commission shall maintain the list of eligible voters. this list and shall make every effort to publish the list throughout the Cherokee Nation including but not limited to publishing this list in a newspaper of general circulation within each voting district. - B. Original Enrollees.
 An original enrollee who is not on the Voter List at a precinct but who appears at the precinct with proof that he or she is an original enrollee and that his or her place of residence was within that district prior to the date of the election complete a voter registration form and maybe allowed to cast a ballot immediately thereafter.